 • provide additional vision information from a doctor or optometrist

-This will depend on how well you performed on the in-class screening components and a review of your driving record.
+This will depend on how well you performed on the assessment and screening exercise.

 If additional medical information is required, you will be notified by mail.

-If you have demerit points, are unsuccessful with a test, or have trouble with the written exercises, for example, you may have to follow up with your physician or take a road test.
+If you are unsuccessful with the cognitive screening exercises, you may have to follow up with your physician or take a road test.
 If you need to see your physician, you will receive a letter in the mail.
-It will outline the medical information required and a timeframe to submit it at a DriveTest Centre.
-If a road test is required, you must book an appointment.
-You can book a road test through this website, in person, or by phone.
+It will outline the medical information required and a timeframe to submit it to MTO’s Driver Medical Review office.
+If a road test is required, you will be contacted by DriveTest to book an appointment.
 When you arrive at the DriveTest Centre, you must provide your current driver’s licence and the renewal form you received in the mail.
-All DriveTest Centres are accessible with dedicated parking, railings, ramps, etc. If you are unsuccessful with any of the required tests – vision, or road – you may take them again.
-If you are unsuccessful in a road test, your driver’s licence may revert to a Class G1 or M1 until you are successful.
+All DriveTest Centres are accessible with dedicated parking, railings, ramps, etc. If you are unsuccessful, you may take the road test again and your driver’s licence may revert to a Class G1 or M1 until you are successful.
 For that reason, bring a fully licensed driver with over four years of experience with you on the day of your road test.

 5. Receive a new licence card.